 But to those who know, our journey to form an identity is made up of a thousand artificial imprints.
 We are the ugly ducklings who try to mirror the parents and role models we've been given.
 Some of us, like me, break free.
 We adoptees have the potential to be more 'free' than anyone else and I consider it a gift.

 But it can also be a curse.
-Because others carry on their whole lives trying desperately to be ducks and they have no way of knowing, that they are really swans.
+Because others spend their whole lives trying desperately to be ducks and have no way of knowing, that they are really swans.

 Alas black swan with your forlorn eyes.

 I see through your tears beyond your disguise.

 I see the white swan you long to be.